bitrix24/b24restdocs/api-reference/chat-bots/messages/imbot-chat-send-typing.md

 {% note alert "TO-DO _not deployed to prod_" %}

 - edits needed for writing standards
-- parameter types are not specified
+- parameter types not specified
-- parameter requirements are not specified
+- parameter requirements not indicated
-- examples are missing
+- examples missing
-- success response is missing
+- success response not provided
-- error response is missing
+- error response not provided
-- links to pages not yet created are not provided
+- links to yet-to-be-created pages not specified

 {% endnote %}